Evidence for Multiple Types of Post-Starburst Galaxies: Identifying dissimilar types of PSB galaxies

-Fig. \ref{fig:umap_embedding} shows a UMAP embedding of a single run, where a completely disjoint cluster of galaxies --- termed Group 3 --- is identified.
-Because Group 3 is completely disjoint, it should be interpreted as a separate group of PSB galaxies with the strong possibility of having a distinct astrophysical origin.
-Further, Fig. \ref{fig:bimodality_ha} shows a clear bimodality of EW(H$\alpha$), suggesting that the remaining galaxies should be divided into Groups 1 and 2, even though these are only partially separated in the UMAP embedding.
-Pairwise Kolmogorov-Smirnov (KS) tests comparing the univariate distributions of the EWs show that Groups 1 and 2 are inconsistent with being identical ($p\ll 0.01$), supporting the conclusion that these are separate groups.
-In fact, the groups can be separated by the strengths of their H$\alpha$ and [OII]$\lambda$3727 emission/absorption with a global accuracy of 91\%.
-Using accuracy as a measure of the performance of the separation criteria is, however, biased, since the distribution of galaxies between the groups is unbalanced.
+Fig. \ref{fig:umap_embedding} shows a UMAP embedding of a single run, where a completely disjoint cluster of galaxies (called Group 3) is identified.
+Because Group 3 ($N=328$) is completely disjoint, it should be interpreted as a separate group of PSB galaxies with the strong possibility of having a distinct astrophysical origin.
+Further, Fig. \ref{fig:bimodality_ha} shows a clear bimodality of EW(H$\alpha$), suggesting that the remaining galaxies should be divided into Groups 1 ($N=831$) and 2 ($N=1506$), even though they are only partially separated in the UMAP embedding.
+A pairwise Kolmogorov-Smirnov (KS) test comparing the univariate distributions of the EWs did not support the null hypothesis that Groups 1 and 2 belong to the same parent population ($p\ll 0.01$).
+Instead, Groups 1, 2, and 3 can be separated by cuts on their EW(H$\alpha$) and EW([OII]$\lambda$3727) with an accuracy of 91\% (macro-averaged precision and recall are 91\% and 86\%, respectively; see \citealt{Opitz_2024}).
+Accuracy as a measure of the performance of the separation criteria is biased, however, because the distribution of galaxies between the groups is unbalanced.

-It should be noted that UMAP uses stochastic processes when searching for the $k$ nearest neighbors and the optimal 2D-embedding.
-This results in differences in the 2D-embedding from run to run \citep{mcinnes2020umap} with the possibility that individual objects might switch to a different group \citep{Steinhardt2023}.
-However, the structural changes between the 16 randomly selected UMAP embeddings shown in Fig. \ref{fig:umap_16_embeddings} are negligible, and it is qualitatively assessed that UMAP groups the galaxies similarly for a variety of $k$-values.
+It should be noted that UMAP uses stochastic processes when it searches for the $k$ nearest neighbors and the optimal 2D embedding.
+This results in differences in the 2D embedding from one run to the next \citep{mcinnes2020umap}, with the possibility that individual objects might switch to a different group \citep{Steinhardt2023}.
+Although the actual locations of the galaxies differ, the structural changes between the 16 randomly selected UMAP embeddings shown in Fig. \ref{fig:umap_16_embeddings} are negligible, and only a few galaxies jump between groups.
+The separation appears insensitive to random seeds or the choice of the hyperparameter $k$, and instead indicates a true separation into multiple classes.
+The grouping shown in Fig. \ref{fig:umap_embedding} is used throughout this work.